 Research students contribute strongly to our activities through the high quality of their work, their ideas and diverse collaborations.
 A wide range of student research projects is available.

-Our research areas reflect the School's strengths, which encompass a holistic view of the biology of human populations and individuals, systems, organs and tissues, cells and molecules.
+Our research areas reflect our strengths, which encompass a holistic view of the biology of human populations and individuals, systems, organs and tissues, cells and molecules.

 Biological anthropology is concerned with the nature of variation and the ways in which the biology and behaviour of humans are influenced by genetic, developmental, ecological and cultural factors.